Skip to Content

 Not All Methodologies for Financial Scenario Analysis Are the Same

-Scenario analysis and stress testing are essential tools for managing long-term expectations and exploring shorter-term volatility.
+Stress testing and investment scenario analysis are essential tools for managing long-term expectations and exploring shorter-term volatility.
 They help tackle such questions as, “What will happen to my portfolio if the S&P 500 falls by 20% over the next year?” or “What if oil prices rise by 40% over the next four months?"

-Morningstar has developed a suite of financial scenario analysis tools, that provide three different approaches to interpreting how the past might provide insight into future returns:
+Morningstar has developed a suite of what-if financial scenario analysis tools that provide three different approaches to interpreting how the past might provide insight into future returns:

 These models allow users to define one or multiple market shocks and then view the outcomes of such hypothetical events on factor exposures, portfolio returns, and volatilities.